Vidfoss (or Vidfossen) was the third waterfall we saw within Oddadalen (the Odda Valley) as we were heading north towards the town of Odda.

 We literally saw this waterfall less than 15 minutes after leaving the famous Låtefossen, but we felt this waterfall more than held its own compared to its more famous neighbor.

-Julie and I made our visit after noticing it making its conspicuous tumble while driving north on the Rv13.
+Julie and I made our visit after noticing it making its conspicuous tumble while driving north on the Rv13 towards Odda.

 Once we were compelled to make a stop for it, we then had to find a place to pull over (see directions below).

-Then, we got out of the car, crossed the road, and walked onto a grassy field that seemed to be part of a farm.
+Back on that first visit, Julie and I could get out of the car, cross the road, and walk onto a grassy field that seemed to be part of a farm.

-It was from the middle of this field that we got the photos you see on this page.
+It was from the middle of this field that we got the photo you see at the top of this page.